Citigroup agrees to pay $968M to Fannie Mae

 The agreement between Citigroup and Fannie Mae covers claims for breaches of representations and warranties on 3.7 million loans.
 The deal doesn’t release Citigroup’s liability for servicing and other ongoing contractual obligations for the loans.

-Citigroup said that it is also still liable for a group of less than 12,000 loans originated between 2000 and 2012, including loans sold with a performance guaranty or under special credit enhancement programs.
+Citigroup said that it is also still liable for a group of less than 12,000 loans originated between 2000 and 2012, including loans sold with a performance guarantee or under special credit enhancement programs.

 The bank anticipates a $245 million residential mortgage reserve for its second quarter, consistent with reserves from recent quarters.
 Citigroup will report its quarterly results on July 15.